Owner’s equity: what it is and how to calculate it

 Calculate your owner's equity statement by tracking changes in business worth over a specific period:

-- Subtract decreases: Losses and owner withdrawals
+- Subtract decreases: Deduct losses and owner withdrawals.

 Do all transactions affect the owner's equity?